gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {: #sctp-Crypto-encrypt-chunk-states-2 title="Protected SCTP Packets" artwork-align="center"}

-The diagram shown in {{sctp-Crypto-encrypt-chunk-states-2}} describes the structure of an SCTP packet being sent after the PROTECTED state has been reached.
+The diagram shown in {{sctp-Crypto-encrypt-chunk-states-2}} describes the structure of an SCTP packet being sent after the ESTABLISHED state has been reached.
 Such packets are built with the SCTP common header.
 Only one CRYPTO chunk can be sent in a SCTP packet.

 ## Protected Data Chunk Transmission {#data-sending}

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTION PENDING state, it MAY perform protection engine key management inband depending on how the specification for the chosen Protection Engine has been defined.
+When the association state machine (see {{RFC9260}} section 4) hasn't reached the ESTABLISHED state, it MAY perform protection engine key management inband depending on how the specification for the chosen Protection Engine has been defined.
 In such case, the CRYPTO chunk Handler will receive plain control and DATA chunks from the SCTP chunk handler.

-When the association state machine (see {{sctp-Crypto-state-diagram}}) has reached the PROTECTED state, the CRYPTO chunk handler will receive control chunks and DATA chunks from the SCTP chunk handler as a complete SCTP payload with maximum size limited by PMTU reduced by the size of the SCTP common header and the CRYPTO chunk overhead.
+When the association state machine (see {{RFC9260}} section 4) has reached the ESTABLISHED state, the CRYPTO chunk handler will receive control chunks and DATA chunks from the SCTP chunk handler as a complete SCTP payload with maximum size limited by PMTU reduced by the size of the SCTP common header and the CRYPTO chunk overhead.